ignacy7312/2d-car-game/README.md

 # 2d-car-game
-a project for an oop class.
+a project for the oop class.

 # Schemat projektu